 Data provided by: Alessandra Murgia, Emanuela Leonardi, Maria Cristina Aspromonte, University of Padova

-Predict missense variant effects on hydroxymethylbilane synthase as measured by yeast complementation assay
+Predict missense variant effects on hydroxymethylbilane synthase as measured by a yeast complementation assay

 Hydroxymethylbilane synthase (HMBS), also known as porphobilinogen deaminase (PBGD) or uroporphyrinogen I synthase, is an enzyme involved in heme production.
 In humans, variants that affect HMBS function result in acute intermittent porphyria (AIP), an autosomal dominant genetic disorder caused by a build-up of porphobilinogen in the cytoplasm.
 A large library of HMBS missense variants was assessed with respect to their effects on protein function using a high-throughput yeast complementation assay.
 The challenge is to predict the functional effects of these variants.

 Data provided by: Warren van Loggerenberg, Jochen Weile, Song Sun, and Fritz Roth, University of Toronto

 Predicting the effects of disease-associated variants on the stability of calmodulin